ahma-hub/pretrained_models/README.md

-# pretrained_models
+# pretrained_models_prerelease
 The current repository contains all the pretrained models for each scenario and each Deep Learning (DL) and Machine Learning (ML) algorithms.
-Cloning requires 3.8GB of available disk space.

 ## Scenarios
+The current repository contains all the pretrained models for each scenario and each Deep Learning (DL) and Machine Learning (ML) algorithms.

+ - type classification
- - Binary Classification
+ - Family classification
- - Novelty Classification
+ - Novelty classification
- - Packer Detection
- - Virtualization Detection
+ - Virtualization identification
- - Family Classification
+ - Packer identification
- - Obfuscation Classification
+ - Obfuscation classification
+ - Executable classification

+## Accumulators
+ - Contained accumulated data (ACC) needed for the NICV computation.
+There is two files per executable:
- - Type Classification
+   - the sum,
+   - the sum of the square.

 ## Machine Learning Algorithms
  - Naïve Bayesian (NB):